Brianna1915403/code-name-story/README.md

 ## User Stories
 ### **Story 001**
 #### **Card:** As a user, I can search up a story or a writer by direct string input.
+#### **Conversation** This search will match results with the story’s title and/or a writer’s username.
+#### **Conformity** Add a writer with the username “Potato_12” to the database, then add a second writer with the username “Apple123”.
+Add a story by a writer with the username “Apple123” that is named “The Potato Famine”.
+Add a story by a writer with the username “Potato_12” that is named “The Great Potato War”.
+Search “potato” and see both stories and the writer “Potato_12”.
+Search for “apple” and you will only get the writer “Apple123”.

 ```php
     //Inside the Story.php Object.